Menu

 William Evan was still a Signalman on the 1901 census when the newly married couple can be seen living at Belle View Terrace, Hope, Flintshire.
 William E. was head of the household, age 26 and a Raiilway Signalman born Hawarden, Flintshire.
 Mary,26, had been born in Hope Flintshire.

-So it not an impossibility that Joseph had been born in Ellesmere if he father was stationed there, as Policemen did move around.
+So, it not an impossibility that Joseph had been born in Ellesmere if his father was stationed there, as Policemen did move around.

 I have no record of Joseph’s early years, nor his teen years, except that I believe that Joseph lost his mother when he was 4 years old, and a possibility that he lost his sister Mary Elizabeth the same year – 1916.
 Then his father, William Evan, died when he was 12 years old.
 Joseph was to suffer greatly when he was just a boy.